Setting up a development environment#

 This creates a file

-marker_map.html locally.
-When you open this file in a web
+transform_markers.html locally.
+When you open this file in

-set BOKEH_DEV=false python -m bokeh serve --show examples\app\sliders.py
+set BOKEH_DEV=false python -m bokeh serve --show examples\server\app\sliders.py

 This should open up a browser with an interactive figure: